ken-ouyang/neural_image_simulator/README.md

 python train.py --config config/config_train.json
 ```
 The checkpoints will be saved into `./exp/{exp_name}/`.
 When training the noise module, set `unet_training` in the json file to be `true`.
-Other times it will be false. `aperture` is `true` when training the aperture module while other times it is `false`.
+Other times it will be `false`. `aperture` is `true` when training the aperture module while other times it is `false`.

 ## Demo
-Download the pretrained demo [[checkpoints](https://aaaa.github.io/TBA)] and put them under `./exp/demo/`.
+Download the pretrained demo [[checkpoints](https://hkustconnect-my.sharepoint.com/:f:/g/personal/zshiaj_connect_ust_hk/EkTcqA8Ewj5PhCta-gH0FlYBt9iAzylEG-jS533a2Nbz-A?e=WvcTc2)] and put them under `./exp/demo/`.
 Then, run the command
 ```bash
 python demo_simulation.py --config config/config_demo.json
 ```